vuejs/v2.vuejs.org/source/api/index.md

 - **Usage:**

   Conditionally render the element based on the truthy-ness of the expression value.
-The element and its contained data bndings / components are destroyed and re-constructed during toggles.
+The element and its contained data bindings / components are destroyed and re-constructed during toggles.
 If the element is a `<template>` element, its content will be extracted as the conditional block.

 - **See also:** [Conditional Rendering](/guide/conditional.html)